kyceblake/steam-profile-designer-server/README.md

 `npm install`

+`npm run update` - update pointshop metadata **if you want fresh database run this first!!!**

 `npm run start` - start the server

-`npm run update` - update pointshop metadata

 # To Do

-- cleanup code
-- use timestamps on metadata to see when it was updated
+- Get game icon of the pointshop item (WONTFIX because it requires steam partner publisher key)
+- Sort items by game (I don't think this is really wanted feature)

 # Credits